-Mr. Kutzkey and Ms. Berkenblit, the director nominees to be elected at the Annual Meeting, were each initially recommended for reelection to our Board by other members of the Board and members of management.
+Dr. Lin, Dr. Rothenberg, and Dr. Woodhouse, the director nominees to be elected at the Annual Meeting, were each initially recommended for reelection to our Board by other members of the Board and members of management.

 In determining to nominate each director nominee at this Annual Meeting, the nominating and corporate governance committee and Board evaluated each nominee in accordance with our standard review process for director candidates in connection with a director's initial appointment and his or her nomination for election or re-election, as applicable, at the Annual Meeting.
-Mr. Kutzkey is a member of the nominating and corporate governance committee, but he recused himself from discussion and voting with respect to his nomination.